-You’ve heard it all before – kill them with kindness, treat her like a queen, compliment her like mad.
+You’ve heard them all before – kill them with kindness, treat her like a queen, compliment her like mad.

-Charm works and smarm doesn’t – how do we enchant our clients without coming across as being insincere or even worse, big-headed ?
+Charm works and smarm doesn’t, so how do we enchant our clients without coming across as being insincere or even worse, big-headed ?

-Being smarmy is deceitful.
-Clients will smell a mile off if you are just being nice to get a sale.
+Being smarmy is deceitful and clients will smell a mile off if you are just being nice to get a sale.

 Being charming however is more about random acts of kindness, the moment the client walks through the door.

 Instead of proclaiming “OMG I LOVE your handbag!” you could offer to carry her bag to the treatment room for her.
 Once inside then say “That’s a really lovely bag.”

 See the difference?

 The first attempt is nice, but more of a technique.
 No customer really believes empty compliments.
 Simply proclaiming you love someone’s attire is such a cliché in retail environments.